 4. ESG rating takin from www.etf.com as a weighted average of all funds included in the portfolio.
 “A” rated funds have an ESG rating above 5.70.

 Making sure that your investments are globally diversified and properly aligned is of paramount importance at Demand Wealth.
 Based on the results of your risk tolerance questionnaire, the appropriate allocation from 11 models within the ‘Demand Green’ portfolio will be recommended.
-For example, a conservative investor will have a portfolio containing mostly bonds and light exposre to stocks, such as the ‘Demand Green’ 10/90 (10% Stocks/90% Bonds).
+For example, a conservative investor will have a portfolio containing mostly bonds and light exposure to stocks, such as the ‘Demand Green’ 10/90 (10% Stocks/90% Bonds).
 The opposite end of the spectrum holds true for someone more aggressive, where a 70/30 or 80/20 allocation containing mostly stocks and only a few bonds is more appropriate.
 Low fees, solid managers, low tracking error and high sharpe ratio are also factored in.

 Low Expense Ratios

-Past performance of an investment does not always indicate future performance.
+Past performance of an investment does not always indicatefuture performance.
 There is significant uncertainty in the investment world, but through that uncertainty, there is one constant: fees.
 Every fund has an expense ratio: this is the fee that a manager collects for managing each fund and is expressed as a percentage of the money that you have invested.
-The average ETF expense ratio is aorund 0.44%.
+The average ETF expense ratio is around 0.44%.
 While this may seem negligible, if your nest egg grows to $100,000, you end up paying $440 per year.

 That’s why we choose funds with lower expense ratios.
 On average, our ‘Demand Green’ portfolios have an expense ratio of 0.23%, so less of your money is going to managers and more of it is staying invested.